vyleung/website/content/_index.md

 # About
 Hello!
 I'm Vivian.

-I'm a master's student in the **Learning Sciences and Technologies** program at the University of Pennsylvania Graduate School of Education (Penn GSE).
+I recently graduated with a Master's in **Learning Sciences and Technologies** from the University of Pennsylvania Graduate School of Education (Penn GSE).

-Prior to graduate school, I studied at the University of California, San Diego (UCSD), where I earned a degree in **Psychology** (with a Specialization in Developmental Psychology) and a minor in **Education Studies**.
+Prior to graduate school, I earned a degree in **Psychology** (with a Specialization in Developmental Psychology) and a minor in **Education Studies** from the University of California, San Diego (UCSD).

-Broadly, I'm interested in **enhancing the design and user experiences of educational technologies.**
+Broadly, I'm interested in **designing meaningful, technology-enhanced learning experiences for students.**

 <br>